 - Completed ACLS Pre-test is required for admission to the course.

+- Precourse Self-Assessment and achieve a score of at least 70% before taking the ACLS Course.
+Students must print their scoring report and bring it with them to class.

 - Score 84% on the multiple-choice post-test.

-It is a timed test and you may be allowed to use your ECC Handbook.
+If you wish to use your ECC Handbook, The test becomes a timed test.
+45 Minutes

 - ♥ You must be able to demonstrate:

 - the ACLS rapid cardiopulmonary assessment

 - using an AED

 - safe defibrillation with a manual defibrillator

 - maintaining an open airway

 - confirmation of effective ventilation

 - addressing vascular access

 - stating rhythm appropriate drugs, route and dose

 - consideration of treatable causes